Meet CODRA at The Security Event 2026

 The Security Event is Europe’s leading commercial, enterprise and domestic security event, bringing together manufacturers, distributors, installers, integrators, consultants and end users to explore the latest solutions and operational best practices.
 In 2026, the show returns to the NEC Birmingham from 28–30 April 2026.

-For safety and security directors, control room operators and security professionals, the objective is clear: benchmark technologies, validate roadmaps, and identify partners able to support integrated security strategies, especially in complex environments where multiple sites, multiple systems and multiple stakeholders must be coordinated in real time.
+For security leaders, control room operators, and practitioners, the goal is simple: compare technologies, validate roadmaps, and choose partners who can deliver integrated security, especially in complex environments where sites, systems, and stakeholders must be coordinated in real time.

-CODRA will be exhibiting to demonstrate how Panorama Suite, widely deployed as a PSIM platform, helps organisations unify operations into a single command & control layer.
-The result: faster decisions, stronger operational consistency, and improved situational awareness, without vendor lock-in thanks to vendor neutrality and an open architecture.
+CODRA will be exhibiting to demonstrate how Panorama Suite, a fully-fledged open architecture PSIM platform, unifies operations into a single command-and-control layer, driving faster decisions, greater consistency and stronger situational awareness, without vendor lock-in.

 PSIM and situational awareness: from fragmented systems to operational clarity

-Most security installations face the same operational challenge: critical information is dispersed across CCTV, access control, intrusion detection, perimeter systems, intercoms, and sometimes building facility management tools.
+Most security installations face the same operational challenges: critical information is dispersed across CCTV, access control, intrusion detection, perimeter systems, intercoms, and in some cases building facility management systems.
 Each subsystem may work well individually, but the control room often suffers from fragmentation : multiple screens, inconsistent workflows, and difficulty proving what happened, when, and how teams responded.

 This is precisely where a PSIM approach creates business value.
-With Panorama Suite, CODRA supports security teams in consolidating disparate equipment into unified operational SCADA.
-Operators get an integrated view of events and assets, enabling better prioritisation, verification and coordinated response.
-In other words, the control room shifts from “monitoring” to decision-centric command & control.
+Panorama Suite from CODRA supports security teams in consolidating disparate equipment into unified operational command & control.
+Operators see an integrated view of events and assets, enabling better prioritisation, verification and coordinated responses.
+With Panorama the control room shifts from “monitoring” to decision-centric command & control.

 For leadership teams, this also translates into measurable outcomes: streamlined procedures, reduced response time variability between sites, improved reporting, and a foundation for continuous improvement through standardised incident handling.